THE AURIT CENTER

 5. There Is Another Option

-Parents also have the option to predetermine certain decisions to avoid a fight for sole legal decision making authority.
+Parents also have the option to predetermine certain decisions to avoid a fight for sole legal decision-making authority.
 If there is disagreement about who will make major educational decisions, parents in mediation can proactively agree upon specific boundaries related to the children’s education, which can create a framework for any educational decisions.

-For example, parents in mediation can agree that, “the children shall remain in the XYZ School District, unless otherwise agreed.”
+For example, parents in mediation can agree that “the children shall remain in the XYZ School District, unless otherwise agreed.”
 Parents could alternatively agree that the children’s school shall remain within 10 miles of a specific address.
-Reaching these agreements can eliminate the need for a sole legal custody fight, because it limits each parents authority with a predetermined agreement.
+Reaching these agreements can eliminate the need for a sole legal custody fight because it limits each parent’s authority with a predetermined agreement.
 This reduces fear of the unknown.

 6. Money May Be More Well-Spent On the Children’s Future